Alta Communications

-Alta Communications is an American private equity firm primarily working with media and the communication sector.
+Alta Communications was an American private equity firm primarily working with media and the communication sector.

 Their equity funds are invested in about 100 companies.

 Alta Communications is no longer related to Alta Partners, based in San Francisco.

 History

 Alta Communications was formed in late 1996 as part of the dissolution of Burr, Egan, Deleage & Co.
 (BEDCO), an early venture capital firm that had been founded in 1979.